 A perfectly functioning urinary tract is not an assurance that a person will not involuntarily wet oneself.
 There are instances when people with no urinary problems still wet themselves due to certain illnesses, this is referred to as functional incontinence.

-Older adults who suffer from dementia, Alzheimer’s, Parkinson’s disease, nerve problems, and people with mental illnesses are more prone to functional incontinence.
+Older adults who suffer from dementia, Alzheimer’s or Parkinson’s disease, those who have had a stroke or have nerve problems, and people with mental illnesses are more prone to functional incontinence.
 People who are having difficulty getting to the restroom on time due to certain illnesses can still wet themselves even though their urinary tract is in its best shape.

 Diuretics or medications that increase the production of urine can also trigger functional incontinence.

 The involuntary or unexpected urination due to the contraction of the bladder’s detrusor muscles is called reflex incontinence.
 It is often compared to urgency urinary incontinence since they quite have similarities.
 However, when you have reflex incontinence, you might expel more urine than a person who has urgency urinary incontinence.

 The people at risk of this urinary problem are those who have an acute neurological disability as a result of spinal cord injury, multiple sclerosis, or those who have sustained damage from treatments and surgeries.